hankhint/city-weather/README.md

 ## Technology Used

-uses the OpenWeather API to get weather data https://openweathermap.org/api
+Uses the OpenWeather API to get weather data https://openweathermap.org/api

 and JavaScript, HTML and
 Materialize CSS
 https://materializecss.com/

+For easy access searched cities are saved in local storage.

 ## License